“I think a name change should be the first point of order,” suggested the bailiff Colette as she led The Cappy into his newly acquired auction house.

 Colette frowned.
 She was a Coldford City Law Maker.
 She had heard curse words before.

-“Where the fuck is my compass?” he growled at Jeremy.
-“You, your thieving employer and his three crotch demons better hope I get it back.”
+“Where is my compass?” he growled at Jeremy.
+“You, sir, better hope I get it back.”

 Ronnie laid his hand on his brother’s shoulder.
 Colette said nothing.
 Jeremy found himself edging towards the door.